 - Transportation User Fees: A fee assessed each month as part of the electricity bill to residents and businesses based on traffic levels generated by each dwelling unit or business.
 This is typically used for maintenance and repair of infrastructure. - Parking Management Fund: Money from parking pay stations, parking meters and the permitting fees for taxicabs, chauffeur, and limousines go into the Parking Management Fund.
 These funds are reinvested into the transportation network, with a focus on the downtown area.
 In addition to parking upgrades, parking meter revenue also funds the Great Streets Initiative, wayfinding, and downtown maintenance. - General Fund: The primary fund for cash reserves of the city.
 Money in the General Fund is unallocated and can be put towards different projects or programs.
 Only a small portion of mobility functions of the city are funded through General Fund. - Development Review Fees: Development revenue comprises the various permit, application, and inspection fees associated with residential and commercial development.
 These fees are restrained by a requirement of State law that they not exceed the City's cost of providing the services for which they are charged. - Use of Right of Way fees: Fees are assessed for the permission, inspection, coordination, and review of all work occurring in the City's right of way.
 Special events also pay these fees.
-Use of right of way fees are part of the City's "One- Stop-Shop," which oversees a variety of City fees, ranging from public health to commercial development. - General Obligation Bonds: When voters consider bond propositions on an election ballot, they are considering allowing the City to issue GO bonds.
+Use of right of way fees are part of the City's "One-Stop-Shop," which oversees a variety of City fees, ranging from public health to commercial development. - General Obligation Bonds: When voters consider bond propositions on an election ballot, they are considering allowing the City to issue GO bonds.
 These bonds give cities a tool to raise funds for capital improvement projects, such as roads, bridges, bikeways and urban trails and parks, that are otherwise not funded by City revenue.
-Voter-approved GO bonds are repaid through property the debibe property carries are service and the city's payments for tax-supported debt.
+Voter-approved GO bonds are repaid through property taxes.
+The property tax rate is composed of two parts: the Operations and Maintenance rate and the debt service rate.
+The debt service rate is set in order to generate the revenue necessary to make the City's payments for tax-supported debt.
 When voters approve bond propositions, the City does not issue all of the debt immediately.
-Instead, debt issuances are spread out over several years according to the annual spending needs of the bond program.

-- Revenue Bonds: Revenue bonds are repaid from a specific revenue source which does not affect the property tax rate. - Certificates of Obligation: A certificate of obligation (CO) is used to obtain quick financing for real property and construction.
+Instead, debt issuances are spread out over several years according to the annual spending needs of the bond program. - Revenue Bonds: Revenue bonds are repaid from a specific revenue source which does not affect the property tax rate. - Certificates of Obligation: A certificate of obligation (CO) is used to obtain quick financing for real property and construction.
 COs are secured by the full faith and credit of the City and are repaid over a 20-year period.
 According to Texas state law, the City's intent to issue a certificate must be published in the local newspaper 30 days in advance.
-COs do not require voter approval unless 5% of qualified voters sign a petition to put it on the ballot and file it with the City Clerk.

-• Grants: Grants are funds disbursed by one party-often a government department, corporation, foundation, or trust-to a recipient, which is often a nonprofit or government entity, educational institution, a business or an individual.
+COs do not require voter approval unless 5% of qualified voters sign a petition to put it on the ballot and file it with the City Clerk. - Grants: Grants are funds disbursed by one party-often a government department, corporation, foundation, or trust-to a recipient, which is often a nonprofit or government entity, educational institution, a business or an individual.
 Most grants are made to fund a specific project and require some level of compliance and reporting.
 Additionally, a funding "match" is often required at a certain split, e.g. 80-20 in which the grant recipient provides 20% of total project cost and receives a grant for the remaining 80%.